Hackuarium/simple-spectro/experiments/kinetic/phenolphthalein/20190406/README.md

 rate = k [ɸɸ]<sup>x</sup> [OH<sup>-</sup>]<sup>y</sup>

 The goal of this experiment is to determine x and y.
-Because of the difficulty to find those 2 coefficients at once it is usual to put of the of the 2 reagents in large excess to that during the experiment the concentration virtually does not change.
+Because of the difficulty to find these 2 coefficients at once it is usual to put one the 2 reagents in large excess so that during the experiment the concentration does not virtually change.

 In this experiment we will put [OH]<sup>-1</sup> in large excess and it may be considered as constant.